Moose Lake, Manitoba

 Moose Lake is a small community in Manitoba, Canada.
 It is located on the eastern edge of the Saskatchewan River Delta on the western shore of South Moose Lake about 74 km southeast of The Pas.
-Adjacent to the non-treaty community is a First Nations reserve, home to the Mosakahiken Cree Nation.
+Adjacent to the non-treaty community are the First Nations reserves Moose Lake 31A and 31D, home to the Mosakahiken Cree Nation.

 History

+The North West Company (NWC) established a fur trade post on the lake, which became the Hudson's Bay Company's (HBC) when these two companies merged in 1821.
+Four years later, the post was abandoned, but in 1829 the Moose Lake Post was reestablished, complete with a horse-breeding centre.
+The post operated an outpost on Cedar Lake from 1886 on.
+In 1893, the roles reversed and Cedar Lake became a full fur trade post with Moose Lake serving as its outpost.
+The post closed circa 1912.

-The community of Moose Lake Manitoba, with the help of Thomas Henry Peacock Lamb (also known as THP Lamb or Ten Horse-Power Lamb), an Englishman from Yorkshire, built a trading post on the western shore of Moose Lake called Lamb's Store.
-In 1900, THP build a trading post on the west shore of Moose Lake.
-The trading post was officially called Lamb's Store but most people referred to it as "The Post" and predated the current community of Moose Lake by several years.
+In 1900, Thomas Henry Peacock Lamb (also known as THP Lamb or Ten Horse-Power Lamb), an Englishman from Yorkshire, built a trading post on the western shore of Moose Lake called Lamb's Store, but most people referred to it as "The Post" and predated the current community of Moose Lake by several years.

-THP's son Tom Lamb (who later started Lamb Air), a Cattle Ranch (7-L), a Muskrat Ranch, commercial fishing and construction bought The Post from his father and operated it for years.
+THP's son Tom Lamb (who later started Lamb Air, a Cattle Ranch (7-L), a Muskrat Ranch, commercial fishing and construction) bought The Post from his father and operated it for years.
 Eventually, Tom's son-in-law Jock McAree and daughter Carol (Lamb) bought The Post from Tom Lamb.
 Jock ran the store for several years with the assistance of his wife and children.
 Later his son Greg McAree took over, they added a video games room and expanded with a laundromat.
-The North West Company eventually bought The Post from Jock and Carol and is operating today.
+The North West Company eventually bought The Post from Jock and Carol and is operating today as a Northern Store.